freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 time dependency.
 Many thanks to portmgr for help with exp-runs for these changes.

-There have also been updates to applications and libraries as needed.
+There have been updates to applications and libraries as needed.

 On the project management side, there is ongoing work to set up a more efficient way of working, including bi-weekly conference calls to discuss the current works in progress.
 Notes from these conference calls will be posted on the mailing list.

-Looking forward, the current major works in progress is to update the graphics driver to be on pair with Linux 4.17.
+Looking forward, the current major work in progress is to update the graphics driver to be on par with Linux 4.17.
 The code is merged, but patching and bug fixing is ongoing.

 There is also work to port the VMware guest graphics driver, vmwgfx, to FreeBSD and to the Linux KPI, to get better graphics support in VMware.

-Lastly on the driver side is to get the new graphics drivers to work on i386 as well.
+Lastly, on the driver side is to get the new graphics drivers to work on i386 as well.
 Experimental support for this exists in the code repository, but is not yet merged to the FreeBSD ports tree.